sagemath/trac_to_gh/Issue 5253.md

 # Issue 5253: Make a jacobian function which computes the jacobian matrix

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5253

 Original creator: jason